ktbartholomew/link-checker/README.md

 # Link Checker

-Crawls a page/site and reports broken links or images.
+Crawls a page/site and reports broken links or assets and checks for insecure requests on secured URLs.

 ## Installation